ava-labs/avalanche-network-runner/README.md

 avalanche-network-runner control create-blockchains '[{"vm_name":"'$VM_NAME'","genesis":"'$GENESIS_PATH'", "subnet_id": "'$SUBNET_ID'", "chain_config": "'$CHAIN_CONFIG_PATH'", "network_upgrade": "'$NETWORK_UPGRADE_PATH'", "subnet_config": "'$SUBNET_CONFIG_PATH'"}]' --plugin-dir $PLUGIN_DIR
 ```

-Chain config can also we defined on a per node basis.
+Chain config can also be defined on a per node basis.
 For that, a per node chain config file is needed, which is a JSON that specifies the chain config per node.
 For example, given the following as the contents of the file with path `$PER_NODE_CHAIN_CONFIG`:

 ```json
 {